mtarnawa/godesu/README.md

 }
 ```

+## Implementations
+* [LordRusk/goscrape](https://github.com/LordRusk/goscrape) - concurrent downloader/scraper for 4chan media files.

 ## License
 "Do-whatever-you-want-License 2.0

 ## Disclaimer
-Not promoting 4chan, this is a helper utility for NSA.
+Not promoting 4chan, this is a helper utility for the NSA.